tiagoplaton/saas-multi-tenant-architecture/README.md

-# SaaS Multi-Tenant Architecture on AWS
+# SaaS Multi-Tenant Serverless Architecture on AWS

 ## Why I built this

 I wanted to understand how SaaS platforms handle multiple customers without creating separate infrastructure for each one.

-At first, isolating resources per client seemed like the safest option, but it quickly becomes expensive and hard to scale.
+At first, isolating resources per client seemed safer, but it quickly becomes expensive and hard to scale.
 So I explored a shared (multi-tenant) architecture and the trade-offs involved.

 ---